synfinatic/vpnexiter/README.md

 ### Project Status

+**VPNExiter is no longer being developed at this time as I've ended up moving to another solution and no longer need this.**

 VPNExiter is early beta.
 Right now I have it working for a single use case to the point where it is useful.
 But I'm sure there are bugs and lots of missing features before I consider it "good enough".